dthpham/sminterpolate/README.md

 #Butterflow

-*Butterflow* is an easy to use command line tool that lets you create fluid slow motion and smooth motion videos.
+*Butterflow* is an easy to use command line tool that lets you create fluid slow motion and motion interpolated videos.

 It works by rendering intermediate frames between existing frames.
 For example, given two existing frames `A` and `B`, this program can generate frames `C.1`,